-6.C.II.
+9.E.
 For Promotion to Full Professor:

-- Promotion be granted. - Promotion not be granted - 6.D.
-Recommendations for tenure and promotion to Associate Professor shall be submitted to the Provost and Vice-President (Academic) as Chair of the University Tenure and Promotion Committee by December 15. - 6.E.
-Recommendations for promotion only (whether to Associate Professor or Full Professor) shall be submitted to the Provost and Vice-President

-(Academic) as Chair of the University Tenure and Promotion Committee by January 31.
+- Promotion be granted. - Promotion be denied. - 9.E.I.
+In the event of perceived deficiencies with respect to the criteria for tenure, a candidate may not be denied tenure unless there have been annual reviews of performance as detailed in section 1.C.
+If that has not been done, the candidate must be given an extension adequate to rectify the deficiencies before a final decision on tenure is taken. - 9.F.
+Recommendations of the Faculty Tenure and Promotion Committee - 9.F.I.
+Recommendations for tenure only and for simultaneous consideration of tenure and/or promotion to Associate Professor shall be submitted to the Provost and Vice-President (Academic) by December 15. - 9.F.II.
+Recommendations for promotion only (whether to Associate Professor or Full Professor) shall be submitted to the Provost and Vice-President (Academic) as Chair of the University Promotion Committee by January 31. - 9.F.III.

-- 6.F.
 The findings of the committee along with the complete dossier (including the letters from the referees) of each candidate are submitted to the Provost and Vice-President (Academic).
 Following consideration by the Faculty Committee, the Dean shall advise each candidate in writing, within one week, whether the faculty committee agrees or disagrees with the departmental recommendation.
-If the Faculty Committee disagrees with a positive departmental recommendation, the written communication shall indicate to the candidate at least in which area or areas of performance the committee would expect evidence of further development before recommending in favour of tenure and promotion. - 6.G.
+If the Faculty Committee disagrees with a positive departmental recommendation, the written communication shall indicate to the candidate at least in which area or areas of performance the committee would expect evidence of further development before recommending in favour of tenure and/or promotion.

+9.F.IV.
 The Dean shall also write his or her own assessment of the candidate, and shall indicate whether or not he or she agrees with the recommendation of the Faculty Tenure and Promotion Committee.
 The Dean must consult the Faculty Tenure and Promotion Committee before adding his or her assessment to the dossier and cannot substitute his or her judgment for the recommendations of the Faculty Tenure and Promotion Committee.
 A copy of the Dean's assessment will be provided to the candidate.

-7. University Tenure and Promotions Committee
+10. University Promotions Committee

-- 7.A.
-The University Tenure and Promotions Committee (UTPC) consists of the Provost and Vice-President (Academic) as chairperson, eight (8) members to be chosen by the President and eight (8) full-time tenured faculty holding the rank of Full Professor to be elected by the Senate.
-The President may attend as an observer during the meetings of this Committee. - 7.A.I.
-At the University Tenure and Promotion Committee, a CUASA Observer shall be appointed in accordance with Appendix <<xyz>>, the Memorandum of Agreement agreed between the University and CUASA in 2012. - 7.B.
-The Dean of each Faculty shall present the cases of all the candidates from that Faculty to the University Tenure and Promotions Committee. - 7.C All voting shall be by simple majority on a "yes" or "no" basis by secret ballot.
+- 10.A.
+The University Promotions Committee (UPC) consists of the Provost and Vice-President (Academic) as chairperson, eight (8) members to be chosen by the President and eight (8) full-time tenured faculty holding the rank of Full Professor to be elected by the Senate.
+The President may attend as an observer during the meetings of this Committee. - 10.A.I.
+At the University Tenure and Promotion Committee, a CUASA Observer shall be appointed in accordance with Appendix <<xyz>>, the Memorandum of Agreement agreed between the University and CUASA in 2012. - 10.A.II.
+The Dean of each Faculty shall present the cases of all the candidates from that Faculty to the University Promotions Committee. - 10.A.III.
+All voting shall be by simple majority on a "yes" or "no" basis by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate, The Chair shall vote only in case of a tie.
-The UTPC shall vote on each candidate and make one of the following recommendations:
+The UPC shall vote on each candidate and make one of the following recommendations:

-7.C.I.
-For Tenure and Promotion to Associate Professor:
+10.B.
+For Promotion to Associate Professor: